Account settings and security

 ## Incident recovery

-When your service recovers (again, respecting your recovery confirmation settings), Phare automatically resolves the incident and lets your team know through your alert rules.
+When your service recovers (again, respecting your recovery confirmation settings), Phare automatically resolves the incident and notifies recipients through your alert rules.

 ## Impact

 Not all incidents are created equal.
-That's why Phare lets your team classify incidents by their impact level:
+That's why Phare lets you classify incidents by their impact level:

 * **Unknown**: Still investigating, not sure how bad it is